bouncmpe/docs/content/undergraduate/cc.md

 "Code",  "Course Title", "Notes"
 "CMPE4XX", "All courses with the code CMPE4XX", ""
+"CMPE5XX", "All courses with the code CMPE5XX", ""

 "", "EXCEPT", "CMPE443, CMPE451, and CMPE492 are not eligible."
+"", "EXCEPT", "Students without senior status or a minimum GPA of 2.40 cannot enroll in CMPE5XX courses."

 :::

 {#other-departments}